dimitriCGNL/TCGenerator/README.md

   - User input TC FPS.
 (FINISHED)
   - Small tutorial how to use the tool.
   - User input reaper time format.
   - Standalone version thats not bound to a webserver.
+(If anyone can help with this shoot me an email)
   - Any features you want to see sent me an email at djdimi043@gmail.com .